 To Make the Mulled Wine (Without Candied Citrus Peel):

 - Peel half of the lemon, half of the lime, and the entire orange.
 Remove as much pith from the peeled pieces as possible.

-- Follow the instructions as directed above, adding the citrus peels to the saucepan along with the other ingredients.
+- Follow the instructions above, adding the citrus peels to the saucepan along with the other ingredients.

 Keywords: Christmas, mulled wine, hot beverage, cocktail

 Step 1 – Chop Candied Citrus Peel and Measure Remaining Ingredients